queseri/password-generator/README.md

 # Frontend Mentor - Password generator app solution

-This is a solution to the [Password generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/password-generator-app-Mr8CLycqjh).
+This is my solution to the [Password generator app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/password-generator-app-Mr8CLycqjh).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents